httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When parsing from HTTP fields, implementations MUST have behavior that is indistinguishable from following the algorithms.
 If there is disagreement between the parsing algorithms and ABNF, the specified algorithms take precedence.

 For serialization to HTTP fields, the ABNF illustrates their expected wire representations, and the algorithms define the recommended way to produce them.
-Implementations MAY vary from the specified behavior so long as the output is still correctly handled by the parsing algorithm.
+Implementations MAY vary from the specified behavior so long as the output is still correctly handled by the parsing algorithm described in {{text-parse}}.

 # Defining New Structured Fields {#specify}